ajayragavanmv/Key-value-data-store-repo-for-basic-CRD-Operations/README.md

 2. More than one client process cannot be allowed to use the same file as a data store at any given time.
 3. A client process is allowed to access the data store using multiple threads, if it desires to.
 The data store must therefore be thread-safe.
 4. The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.

+**Operational Instructions**:-
+1. Download the code from the repository.
+2. Make sure both backendmodue and userside module are in same directory.
+3. Python compiler is essential to execute the code.
+4. The backendmodule is imported as library into the userside module.
+5. Run the usersideaccess module, to access the datastore.